 7. Don’t overstay your welcome.

-While new parents appreciate the support and visits, it’s important not to overstay your welcome.
+While new parents appreciate the support and visits after Baby is born, it’s important not to overstay your welcome.
 The timeframe is again dependent on your relationship to the new parents.
-For instance, if you’re visiting your sister, you might be staying all day, helping her with various chores, tasks, or your other nieces/nephews.
+For instance, if you’re visiting your sister or other close family, you might be staying all day, helping her with various chores, tasks, or your other nieces/nephews.
 But if you’re visiting a friend, about a half an hour is probably more appropriate.
 Communicate with your loved ones and pick up on the vibe that is present when you visit.
-Always erring on the side of staying a shorter amount of time ensures that you’re giving the new mom, dad and baby space, and not stressing them out.
+Always erring on the side of staying a shorter amount of time ensures that you’re giving the new parents and Baby their space, and not stressing them out.

 Products in this Article